Cyfrin/solidity-by-example.github.io/src/pages/enum/index.md

 cyfrinLink: https://www.cyfrin.io/glossary/enum-code-example
 ---

-Solidity supports enumerables and they are useful to model choice and keep track of state.
+Solidity supports enums and they are useful to model choice and keep track of state.

 Enums can be declared outside of a contract.